PenuelCodes/beginner-javascript-notes/notes/Module 5 - Events.md

 ### Propagation

-It is possible to be clicking on multiple things as a certain time.
+It is possible to be clicking on multiple things at a certain time.
 That is what is referred to as **propagation**.

 When we clicked the strong tag, what happens is the event bubbles up.